Legal Institutions, Sectoral Heterogeneity, and Economic Development

 producing consumption goods.
 In a model of capital accumulation where the

-protection of investors' rights is incomplete, this difference in risk induces a
+protection of investors' rights is incomplete, this difference in risk induces

-mechanism may be quantitatively important.
+find that our mechanism may be quantitatively important.